nradich/Technical_Interviews/Python Basics/OOP/OOPreadme.md

 could use the '@property'
 a property works like read only, can leave out of the parathensis. essentially by eliminating the parenthesis, can't have people input new values

+#### Class Inheritance
+DRY, don't repeat yourself
+can go very general ie class person could feed to both employee and client classes parent and child classes

+`class Tester(NewEmployee):` feeding the new class the super class, it will inherit all of those attributes

+Method overriding, even though the increase salary functionw wasn't in the particular class, the program was able to find it in the super class.
+So could have different nuances to each sub class
+Could define the same function in two difference classes with different operations

+can see if its isinstance or issubclass to see whats going on with the class

+the use of super() within a class definition allows the higher class to call the function

+##### slots
+memory optimization, cannot add new attributions

+##### Multiple Inheritance
+is very complex,

+#### Accessing Class and Methods